 1 pound of dry glaze makes approximately 1 pint wet mixed depending upon particular glaze.

-*Shipping charges will be calculated and invoiced separately with payment required prior to shipping.
-For those in the Hampton Roads, Virginia area - glazes in local inventory are available for pickup locally on South Military Highway without shipping charge.
-Please contact for local delivery charges if desired and they will be invoiced prior to delivery.
+*Additional Shipping charges if applicable will be calculated and invoiced separately with payment required prior to shipping.
+For those in the Hampton Roads, Virginia area - glazes in local inventory are available for free local pickup - please select this option at checkout.
+Local delivery is also available and may be selected at checkout.

 If a glaze is out of inventory, you may pre-order.
 It will be available for pick-up/delivery/shipping upon next delivery to Virginia from the manufacturer - please contact for timelines.